 The current OSFC was created by legislation as its own agency under the direct jurisdiction of the governor by Act 91 of 2020.

 Under the Fire Commissioner Act, the Pennsylvania State Fire Commissioner is the official charged with meeting the diverse training, operational, and informational needs of the commonwealth’s fire and emergency service community.

-The commissioner, who is appointed by the governor, oversees the development and operation of Pennsylvania’s emergency service training program, the Volunteer Loan Assistance Program (VLAP) that provides low-interest loans to volunteer fire and emergency services organizations, and the state’s fire safety education program.
+The commissioner, who is appointed by the governor and confirmed by the State Senate, oversees the development and operation of Pennsylvania’s emergency service training program, the Fire and Emergency Medical Services Loan Program (FEMSLP) that provides low-interest loans to volunteer fire and emergency services organizations, and the state’s fire safety education program.
 In addition, the commissioner is responsible for the development of a comprehensive fire incident reporting system.

 Central to the commissioner’s duties is the cultivation of a close working relationship with Pennsylvania’s 2,400 fire departments and their personnel.
 The commissioner and his staff function as support and resource personnel for these agencies in dealing with issues such as: